 Information regarding aloe vera’s use dates back nearly 5,000 years to early Egyptian times.
 It has since been used both topically and orally.
 Aloe vera gel, found when you break open the green leafy skin, is often used topically to treat burns, abrasions, psoriasis, and other skin conditions.
 Aloe vera juice, primarily produced from the green outer leaf, was used as a main component in many over-the-counter laxatives until 2002, when the FDA pulled them from drugstore shelves due to insufficient information regarding their safety.

-Safety concerns about drinking aloe vera juice have continued to grow after the release of the findings from a 2 year study by the National Toxicology Program (you can read a summary here).
-According to this study, when researchers gave rats whole-leave extract of aloe vera juice, there was ‘clear evidence of carcinogenic activity in male and female rats, based on tumors of the large intestine.’
+Safety concerns about drinking aloe vera juice have continued to grow after the release of the findings from a two-year study by the National Toxicology Program.
+According to this study, when researchers gave rats whole-leave extract of aloe vera juice, there was "clear evidence of carcinogenic activity in male and female rats, based on tumors of the large intestine."

 But before you go telling people that aloe vera causes cancer, there are a couple things to consider:

 1. This study was done in animals.
 We don’t know what would happen in humans, but these negative results should be enough to make you proceed with caution until more information is available.

 2. Consider what kind of aloe vera was used in this study.
 The researchers used non-decolorized, whole-leaf aloe vera extract.
 The way aloe vera is processed can impact the different compounds found in the plant and thus the impact on your body.
 For example, when manufacturers decolorize aloe vera leaf (a process in which the aloe vera is passed through a charcoal filter), the components that give aloe vera its laxative properties, the anthraquinones, are removed.
 One specific anthraquinone called Aloin is thought to be the driving force behind tumor development in the animal study.